 To reuse as many applicable, open source or freely available tools as possible i.e. do not try to re-invent the wheel.

 To be cost effective to run and for data to be securely available for research projects in a timely fashion.
 A pragmatic consequence of this high level requirement is that the system should not try to de-identify all 1.5 Petabytes of data prior to the platform being utilised for research, rather it should support reactive de-identification based upon the image types required for research projects which us the system.
 The DIOCM standard has 5000 different metadata tags and unspecified numbers of additional private tags.
+The format supports hierarchical tags (sequences) which can include a mixture of sensitive and insenstive data.
 The DICOM standard is used differently by different vendors, for different modalities and by different health boards resulting in highly heterogeneous data.
 Although there are many software programs which claim to de-identify imaging data there is a risk that such programs do not do this for all variations of the DICOM data used from such a diverse set of real world, routinely collected imaging data.
 Any programme of work to develop de-identification protocols for individual machines covering the entirety of the dataset would take an infeasible amount of time.
 It may also be the case that a significant proportion of the imaging might never be requested for extraction, rendering unnecessary any work done to create related de-identification protocols.

-To be vendor agnostic and open source and be able to support enhancements over time from other sources.
+To be vendor agnostic and open source .

+To be able to support modular enhancements over time from other sources.
 There is vast expertise and other software tools which could improve the platform for the whole community.
 This needs to be balanced with the IG considerations and the stability of a production system.

 Research Use: